 EV Club Past President Bruce Redman Becker is an architect and developer who is president of Becker + Becker, with a passion for electric vehicles.
 In his professional and volunteer work, he is committed to accelerating the transition from fossil fuels to renewable electrification in both the built environment and transportation sectors.
 His first electric vehicle was an electric motorcycle he rode when he was in high school.
 Since 2012 he and his wife Kraemer have enjoyed owning six different models of electric cars: the BMW ActiveE, BMW i3, Mercedes B class Electric, and Tesla models S, 3, and Y.

 Analiese Mione is an advocate and volunteer helping to pave the way to a sustainable future.
 She’s deeply committed to advancing the Club’s mission of rapidly electrifying transportation in Connecticut and is fond of calling it the 38% solution to climate change.
 Her advocacy efforts run the gamut from educating legislators to testifying in Hartford and writing op-eds and giving webinars to inform and inspire the public.
-When she’s not in her office, or driving her Tesla Model 3, she can be found cooking in the kitchen or gardening to conserve and restore native New England plants and their pollinators.
-Most recently she answered Bill McKibben’s call to join ThirdAct.org to be a climate activist, and has a preorder in for a Rivian R1T with a camp stove to take her act on the road.
+When she’s not in her office, she can be found cooking in the kitchen or gardening to conserve and restore native New England plants and their pollinators.
+Most recently she answered Bill McKibben’s call to join ThirdAct.org to be a climate activist, and has a Rivian R1T with a camp stove to take her act on the road.